Smederevo: Sports

+Smederevo 1924, known as Sartid Smederevo for many years, has played in the top tier of Serbian football.
+They play their home games at the Smederevo Stadium. Železničar 1930 once competed in the third tier.
+Smederevo is also the hometown of Aleksandar Mitrović, who is the all-time leading goalscorer of the Serbia national football team.

 Transportation

 The river traffic infrastructure of the city of Smederevo consists of Danube waterway, old port, marina, new port, terminal for liquid Naftna Industrija Srbije loads, as well as smaller piers (gravel pits) which are located along the bank in the industrial zone.
 The port is registered for international traffic and is located in the very center of the city of Smederevo.

 It has reloading capacities which can realize 1.5 million freight tons a year.
 By 2019, the Government of Serbia invested 9.5 million euros for new railway construction built for the needs of Port of Smederevo.
 It was also announced that starting in 2020, the Government of Serbia plans to invest 93 million euros for the construction of new Port Terminal.

 Tourism

 Karađorđe's mulberry, a tree under which Karađorđe reputedly received the city keys during the 1805 uprising.

 Among the main tourist attractions in the city are the Smederevo Fortress and the Villa Zlatni Breg.

 There is an old white mulberry tree in the center of Smederevo.
 Called Karađorđev Dud ("Karađorđe's Mulberry"), it is estimated to be over 300 years old.
 Though there are no historical sources to specifically confirm that, it is believed that under this tree dizdar Muharem Guša, Ottoman commander of the fortress, handed over the keys to the city to Karađorđe on 8 November 1805, after the city was liberated during the First Serbian Uprising.
 In May 2018 the tree was declared a third category natural monument, as the first "living" monument in Smederevo.
 The three is supported by metallic pipes, but there is an initiative that two sculptures, shaped like a male and female hand, should be installed instead.